 ok.text ("👋 hello " ++ name ++ "\n")

-For convenience, we've provided a helper function, exercises.env, to use as an environment value.
-It's a delayed computation, so call it like exercises.env().
+We've provided a helper function, exercises.env, for use in this project. exercises.env is a delayed computation, so it's forced with (), like exercises.env().

 serviceName = ServiceName.named "hello-world"